mahaloz/ctf-wiki-en/docs/misc/picture/gif.md

 `03f30d0ab8c1aa5 ....
 74080006030908`

-The beginning `03f3` is the header of a `pyc` file, restore it to `python` executable and run it to get the flag.
+The beginning `03f3` is the header of a `pyc` file, restore it to `python` executable, and run it to get the flag.

 Here is the decompiled code using uncompyle6: